 Dinner and accommodation in Izmir or Kuşadası. ( Breakfast – Lunch – Dinner )

 Today, we will visit some ancient Ionian cities.
-The Greeks (Ionians) who migrated to the Aegean Region after the attacks of the Dorian Tribe in Northern Greece in 1000 BC, took refuge in the Aegean region.
+The Greeks (Ionians), who migrated to the Aegean Region after the attacks of the Dorian Tribe in Northern Greece in 1000 BC, took refuge in the Aegean region.
 The Ionians, who fled from Greece and the islands, mixed with the Lelegs, Carians, and Lydians living in the region.
-Afterward, they established 12 cities using Greek architecture.
+Afterwards, they established 12 cities using Greek architecture.
+Visit Priene, Miletos, Didyma, and Aphrodisias.

-Nowadays, Didyma is a tourism center thanks to its golden sand beach.
-The Temple of Apollo built in 600 BC here was a sacred religious center in ancient times.
-We will visit the temple that features magnificent marble columns.
+Nowadays, Didyma is a tourism centre thanks to its golden sand beach.
+The Temple of Apollo, built in 600 BC, was a sacred religious centre in ancient times.
+We will visit the temple, which features magnificent marble columns.

-At the end of our visits, we will continue on our way to Pamukkale.
-This night enjoy the thermal hotel facilities.
+At the end of our visits, we will continue to Pamukkale.

 Dinner and accommodation in a thermal hotel in Pamukkale. ( Breakfast – Lunch – Dinner )